 h_i = height, in m, at the centreline of each tier of superstructures or deckhouses having a breadth greater than 0,25 B. In case of ships with two or more superstructures or deckhouses along the length, only one superstructure or deckhouse of the considered tier with the greatest breadth is taken into account.
-For the lowest tier h_i shall be greatest breadth is taken into account.
 For the lowest tier h_i shall be measured at the centreline from the upper deck or, in case of a stepped upper deck, from a notional line which is a continuation of the upper deck.
 When calculating h, sheer and trim shall be ignored.
 Refer also to 3.2.3.

-$A = \text{side-projected area, in } \text{m}^2$, of the hull, superstructures and deckhouses above the summer load waterline which are within the ship's length L and also have a breadth greater than 0,25 B (refer also to 3.2.3).
+$A = \text{side-projected area, in } m^2$, of the hull, superstructures and deckhouses above the summer load waterline which are within the ship's length L and also have a breadth greater than 0,25 B (refer also to 3.2.3).